Zion Canyon

 Riding below the towering sandstone cliffs through Zion National Park is absolutely stunning.
 There aren’t a lot of miles to ride within the main part of the park, but the views are incredible and you’ll want to make several stops to take pictures and enjoy the beauty.

-If you’d like to add on more miles and some climbing, you can also ride up to Zion Tunnel.
+If you’d like to add on more miles and some climbing, ride up to Zion Tunnel.
 It is a 3-mile climb with several switchbacks, and the view does not disappoint.
-There can be a fair amount of cars, but the drivers were cautious and drove slowly.
+There can be a fair amount of cars, but the drivers are typically cautious and drive slowly.
 Bikes and pedestrians are not allowed in the tunnel, so once you reach the top, turn around and enjoy the descent!

 Hotel Recommendation